TypeScript Patterns That Come Up More Than You'd Think

 type BadgeToken = `badge-${Size}-${Color}-${Opacity}`;

 TypeScript generates all valid combinations.
-BadgeToken accepts "badge-sm-zinc-500" but rejects "badge-xl-red-100" because xl isn't in the Size union.
-You get autocomplete in your editor, too โ start typing "badge-" and it suggests the valid continuations.
+BadgeToken accepts "badge-sm-zinc-500" but rejects "badge-xl-red-100" because xl isn't in Size.
+Editor autocomplete works too โ start typing "badge-" and valid continuations appear.

 Extracting Types with infer

-Sometimes you have a type wrapped in something โ a Promise, a function return type, an array โ and you need to get at the inner type.
-The infer keyword lets you do this.
+Sometimes you have a type wrapped in something โ a Promise, a function return type, an array โ and need the inner type. infer lets you pull it out.

-The use case I hit most often: a third-party library exports a function that returns a Promise, and I need the type of the resolved value for my own state management code.
+Most common use case: a third-party library exports an async function and you need the resolved value type for your own state management.

 type UnwrapPromise<T> = T extends Promise<infer U> ?
 U : T;